nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       correct format will be shown in the result display.

-   4. Other incorrect remove commands to try: `remove`, `remove a`, `remove @`, `remove X`, `...` (where x is larger than the number of assets/liabilities/policies listed).
+   4. Other incorrect remove commands to try: `remove`, `remove a`, `remove @`, `remove X`, `...` (where x is larger than the number of assets/liabilities/policies listed). <br>
       Expected: Similar to previous.

 ### 7.6 Clearing client list